JesperDramsch/phd-thesis/Theory.md

 the problem that geoscientific data often contains imbalanced data.
 Imbalanced data implies that the number of samples per class in the label data set is not uniformly distributed.
-These imbalances can stem from the fact that different depositional regimes cause different

-[]{#_bookmark106 .anchor}thicknesses in the stratigraphic columns, for example commonly leaving thicker sand columns and fine shale layers.
+These imbalances can stem from the fact that different depositional regimes cause different thicknesses in the stratigraphic columns, for example commonly leaving thicker sand columns and fine shale layers.
 Alternatively, imbalances can stem from the data collection process itself, be it that seismic data does not adequately image variations